russell-archer/StoreHelper/README.md

 > - :
 > - A transaction for each consumable in-app purchase that you have not finished by calling `finish()`

-In tests I've done transactions for consumables do not remain in the receipt even if you omit to call `finish()`.
+In tests I've done transactions for consumables do not remain in the receipt, even if you omit to call `finish()`.

 So, if you plan to sell consumable products in your own apps you'll need to create some sort of system for keeping track of them.
 This could be as simple as storing data in `UserDefaults`.
 However, for greater security use either the keychain or a database as part of your backend solution.

-For the purposes of this demo we'll use a simple Keychain-based system.
+For the purposes of this demo we'll use a Keychain-based system that simply keeps a count of each purchase of a consumable product.
+Each time the consumable is purchased the count is incremented.
+When a purchase is "expired" the count is decremented.
+When the count reaches zero the user no longer has access to the product.

 Here's a helper class for that: